ETEFS/ETEFS_Mini/README.md

 For more information, please visit
 http://www.etefs.com  or
 http://www.minifilter.net
-For business coroperation or more product detail ,please contact
+For business cooperation or more product detail ,please contact
 etefs@etefs.com